 Presented by Jasmine Lamitte, Director of Mental Health & Support Services, KIPP SoCal (CA); and Lydia Lower, Director of Educational Services, Mariposa County Unified School District and Mariposa County Office of Education (CA)

-Moderated by Jessica Berlinski, Director K-12, Ripple Effects
+Moderated by Jessica Berlinski, Director of K-12, Ripple Effects

-Moderated by Jennifer Ehehalt, Sr. Regional Manager, Common Sense Education
+Moderated by Jennifer Ehehalt, Sr. Education Manager, Common Sense Education

 Presented by Dr. Linda Mayes, Director of the Yale Child Study Center; and Michael Haggen, SVP, General Manager, LitPro & Collections, Scholastic Education Solutions

 Presented by Lydia Bowers, Speaker, Author, Consultant, and Trainer

 Presented by Cheryl Lundy Swift, M.Ed., National Presenter, Learning Without Tears; and Tracy Sloper, National Presenter, Territory Manager, Learning Without Tears

 Presented by Chad Johnson, Senior Education Specialist for Nebraska Public Power District, Co-Founder and CEO of Grain Weevil, and President and Founder of Youth Engaged in Technology and Innovation; and Ben Johnson, Chief Innovation Officer, Grain Weevil